neoforged/.github/primers/1.21.9/index.md

     - `ServerEntityGetter#getNearestEntity` now has an overload that takes in a `TagKey` of entities instead of a class
     - `ServerLevel` no longer takes in the `ChunkProgressListener`
         - `waitForChunkAndEntities` -> `waitForEntities`, not one-to-one
+    - `ServerPlayerGameMode#setGameModeForPlayer` now takes in a `TriState` of how to update the flying of the player when switching to creative mode.
 - `net.minecraft.server.level.progress`
     - `ChunkProgressListener` -> `LevelLoadListener`, not one-to-one
     - `ChunkProgressListenerFactory` -> `MinecraftServer#createChunkLoadStatusView`, not one-to-one